Policy types

 • Protected policy: Requires a valid session (authenticated user) to access the associated resource.

-• Adaptive Rule Policy: Extends the Not Protected policy, but passes header information to the underlying app.
+• Adaptive policy: Extends the Not Protected policy, but passes header information to the underlying app.

 • Custom policy: Extends the Protected Rule policy, but supports entering a regular expression as the URI.